pjungwir/pgcon-2023-talk-exec-phase/slides.md

   - Like you're pinning it in place.
 - Looking at tuples in the buffer cache is sort of the normal case, but this is maybe the most complicated.
-  You can see it's a "subclass" of `HeapTableTableSlot`, just with a pointer to its buffer.
+  You can see it's a "subclass" of `HeapTupleTableSlot`, just with a pointer to its buffer.

 - The executor will use these all over the place.
 - It sort of helps explain why we have TupleTableSlots in the first place.